On the Run (instrumental): Reception

 In a contemporary review for The Dark Side of the Moon, Loyd Grossman of Rolling Stone described "On the Run" as a "standout with footsteps racing from side to side successfully eluding any number of odd malevolent rumbles and explosions only to be killed off by the clock's ticking that leads into "Time."

 Live performances

+Pink Floyd started playing Dark Side of the Moon live in 1972.
+Before the album's release, "On The Run" was replaced with "The Travel Sequence", a jam featuring call and responses from Gilmour on electric guitar and Wright on a Wurlitzer electronic piano.
+A studio version of this track was recorded, but not released until 2011.
+The group decided it wasn't good enough to include on the album, and after playing with the Synthi AKS, decided a track featuring the synthesizer would be a suitable replacement.